IABTechLab/uid2docs/api/v1/guides/publisher-client-side.md

 ### Refresh Tokens

-The SDK sets up a [token auto-refresh](../sdks/client-side-identity-v1.md#background-token-auto-refresh) for the identity to be triggered in the background by the timestamps on the identity or failed refresh attempts due intermittent errors.
+As part of its initialization, the SDK sets up a [token auto-refresh](../sdks/client-side-identity-v1.md#background-token-auto-refresh) for the identity, which is triggered in the background by the timestamps on the identity or failed refresh attempts due intermittent errors.

->TIP: If you decide to integrate using options other than the SDK, refresh identity tokens every 5 minutes.
+>TIP: If you decide to integrate using options other than the SDK, be sure to refresh identity tokens every 5 minutes.

 | Step | Endpoint/SDK | Description |
 | :--- | :--- | :--- |